-Learn everything about Chateau Cantelys, Pessac Leognan with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Cantelys, Pessac Leognan with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 If that was not enough, they also replanted much of the vineyard.
 The entire estate of Chateau Cantelys is 40 hectares, but much of the property is not cultivated with vines.
 In fact, half of the estate is devoted to forest land and greenery.

 The 40-hectare Cantelys vineyard has 20 hectares planted with vines.
 15 hectares used for red wine grapes which are planted to 70% Cabernet Sauvignon and 30% Merlot.
 This is a marked change in the vineyard with more Cabernet Sauvignon and the removal of the Cabernet Franc.

 For the red wine grapes, on average, the vines are 21 years of age.
 The terroir is mostly gravel with some clay in the soil.
 To produce the red wine of Chateau Cantelys, the grapes are whole berry fermented in large, oak vats and aged in 25% new, French oak barrels.
 On average, the production is close to 6,000 cases produced here each year of Chateau Cantelys rouge.